 You should know just after the entries close if your teams entry has been accepted.
 If you not on the teams list then call us.

-Click on PRINT to download the complete team entry form to enter this tournament.
-These three forms are to be sent to the tournament administrator along with your teams payment to enter your team/s before the closing date June 20th.
+Click on PRINT to download the complete Team Entry Form to enter this tournament.
+The three forms (above - Print) are to be sent to the tournament administrator along with your teams payment to enter your team/s before the closing date June 18th.

-Coaches are to pick up their coaching passes for the weekend and MUST hand in to an authorised Melbourne tournament official an up to date team entry form.
-This shall be done at the coach's desk before your first game.
+Each Team coach can then pick up their coaching passes for the weekend.
+This MUST be done at the coach's desk before your first game.

 Team Sheets and Checking Tickets

 Each team has been asked to attend their first game ready to show their tickets.
 Team managers please take charge and collect the players tickets for easy processing.